C-Chafik/rainfall/level0/walkthrough.md

 ```

-And if you provide on or more :
+And if you provide one or more :
 ```s
 No !
 ```